-For sellers, closing costs usually run in the range of 6% to 8% of the sales price, not including loan pay-off and any home preparation or repair costs.
+For sellers, closing costs usually run in the range of 6% to 7% of the sales price, not including loan pay-off and any significant home preparation, staging or repair costs.
 Typically, the largest seller costs are brokerage commissions and transfer taxes.

 Under State law (Proposition 13), real property is reappraised only when a change-in-ownership occurs, or upon completion of new construction.
 Except for these two instances, property assessments cannot be increased by more than 2% annually, based on the California Consumer Price Index.
 The property tax rate is 1% plus any bonds, fees, or special charges.